 Understand the terms of your broker contract

 Make sure you understand the details of your broker agreement and the length of your commitment.
-Because health care coverage must be renewed on an annual (yearly) basis, most broker contracts are in place for the same time period.
+Because health care coverage must be renewed on an annual basis, most broker contracts are in place for the same period.
 Ask about the details of your agreement and how to formally renew or end the broker contract.

 Ask about the renewal process

 It’s important to understand the renewal process for your account, and how much notice is required if you decide not to renew with the insurance provider.
-A reputable broker will contact you well in advance (usually 90 to 120 days) of any renewal deadline.
+A broker typically will contact you well in advance (usually 90 to 120 days) of any renewal deadline.
 At that time, they may also present updated plan options and pricing, and determine if you want to renew your plan or make changes to your coverage.

 Health insurance broker hiring checklist

 A health insurance broker can be a valuable partner and trusted resource, helping you find the most cost-effective coverage for your business.
 Be sure to interview several potential brokers before committing to a contract.

 This checklist can help you remember the important points to cover with each prospect.